LongLivedSusy/track-shortening/README.md

 Original author: Alexandra Tews, adapted for Disappearing Track analysis by Viktor Kutzner

+## Setup

+* clone in parallel to analysis repo
+* needs SL6 for now, run on naf-cms11 or using `singularity`

 ## Steps

 * generate RECO files for MC with `submit_mcgen_Summer16.py`